ojas-pathak-iitb/rainfall-idf-curves-noaa-alabama/README.md

 **Construction and Statistical Analysis of Intensity-Duration-Frequency (IDF) Curves from High-Resolution Rainfall Data**

 A fully from-scratch Python implementation of IDF curve derivation using 43 years of 15-minute NOAA precipitation records from Randolph, Alabama.
 All statistical methods — Gumbel and Log-Pearson Type III fitting, KS testing, Grubbs outlier detection, and bootstrap confidence intervals — are implemented without any statistical solver libraries.
+You can refer to the Master Report attached with the project for a detailed analysis.

 ---